-Not only does it have a vibrant location in Flushing Meadows, The Queens Museum of Art has a colourful history too.
+Not only does it have a vibrant location in Flushing Meadows, The Queens Museum of Art also has a colourful history too.
 This art museum and education centre was originally constructed for the 1939 World's Fair and occupied by the General Assembly of the United Nations.
-Highlights today include historical photography, a collection of Tiffany glass and a huge 3D map of New York.
+Highlights today include historical photographs, a collection of Tiffany glass and a huge 3D map of New York.

 Address: New York City Building, Flushing Meadows Corona Park, Queens, NY 11368

 Whether you're into the arts, architecture, history or children's adventures, New York City is crammed full of fantastic museums, and nycgo.com is the online resource for planning how best to spend your time.
-Remember to check out the latest fares to New York with Thomas Cook Airlines, plus see what the weather in New York is like throughout the year, and when we think is the best time to go.

 More about New York City